Equal Credit Opportunity Act

 To Educate and Protect

-The ECOA protects and educates consumers against discrimination from credit organizations, banks, finance companies, brokerages, department stores, credit card companies, credit unions, and other outfit which issues credit, with the Equal Credit Opportunity Act (ECOA) Disclosure.
-The disclosure must be issued to all applicants whose credit application has been denied, and all credit granters are bound to it’s terms.
-If you believe that your rights according to the ECOA have been violated, and complaints to the creditor have failed, then contact your state Attorney General’s office and learn your rights.
+The ECOA protects and educates consumers against discrimination from credit organizations, banks, finance companies, brokerages, department stores, credit card companies, credit unions, and other outfits which issues credit, with the Equal Credit Opportunity Act (ECOA) Disclosure.
+The Disclosure must be issued to all applicants whose credit application has been denied, and all credit granters are bound to its terms.
+If you believe that your rights according to the ECOA have been violated, and complaints to the creditor have failed, then contact Resolvly so we can get you to an attorney who can inform you of your rights.